The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Complete Fish 12 cm long

 Imprints are really shallow external molds or voids left by animal or plant tissue.
 When the siltstone pictured above was split into two slabs the organic matter adhered to one side.
 The top picture represents an imprint in which bones and scales left a shallow external mold.
 The lower picture is a compression because it possess organic residue left from scales, original bone, and bone reinforced with calcite.
 Compressions retain original or chemically altered organic material while imprints do not.
-Fish and leaves are often found as imprints or compressions.
+Fish and leaves are often found as imprints and compressions.

 Compressions and impressions are the most common insect fossil.
 Insects with organic matter are called compressions, while those with no organic matter are referred to as impressions.
 For the paleontologist that studies insects, impressions are like casts and molds, which may preserve some relief like pleating on wings (Grimaldi & Engel, 2005, p.
 43).
 This is important because wing venation can be used to identify an insect.